Since starting my blog, I have seen all sorts of comments and reactions to investing advice… some have been quite heated.

 Real Estate- Great investment if done properly.
 There are tax advantages, small to huge profit margins, and typically the property is the principal and it is very difficult to lose it if managed correctly.
 This is a pretty secure investment.

 401K’s- Not good.
 You can lose almost everything.
 There are fees on the front and back ends.
 Taxes are huge on the back end.
 They rise and drop without any personal involvement/management.
 They require long investment terms and are very difficult to exit.
-Also, you have no collateral therefore your principal is always at risk.
-If your employer matches your funds it may be worth it if you roll it into a different safer investment as soon as you can but you need to know about the high rollover fees and penalties if pursing this route with a 401K.
+Also, you have no collateral, therefore, your principal is always at risk.
+If your employer matches your funds it may be worth it if you roll it into a different safer investment as soon as you can but you need to know about the high rollover fees and penalties if pursuing this route with a 401K.

-Life Insurance Investment strategies (including Whole Life, IUL’s, and Annuities)- Good investments.
+Life Insurance Investment strategies (including Whole Life, IUL’s, and Annuities)- Poor to Fair investments.
 There are caps and floors so you never lose your principal.
-Proven to grow each year.
 Typically there are long investment terms.
 Fees and taxes on the front end (the seeds) but non-taxable on the back end growth (the harvest).
 Some policies you can access the cash, others you can’t.
 They have low to medium profit margins.
 You don’t have to do anything to grow the money but the policies are transparent.
-If you are interested in this type of investment I used this company.
+Most policies are very expensive so beware of the monthly policy fees.

 Stock Market investing (buying and selling stocks)- Typically BAD.
 You can lose everything including your original principal.
 Although there are loose terms as far as length goes you never know whether to sell or not sell.
 You can make a good amount of profit but once profit and principal drop it can take years and years to remake those same earnings.
 The stock market is very difficult to predict, has a historically volatile track record, and is expensive: management fees, taxes on the back end, etc. There are professional stock investors that are filthy rich.
 They are very few and far between.
 If you have spent your a good portion of your life and pretty much every waking minute studying the market you may be profitable in it.

 Precious Metals- Fair to Good (depending on knowledge).
 They are liquid and can easily be sold.
 They are recognized as legal forms of tender.
 It is hard to make a lot of money unless you are very experienced.
 The investment terms can be as long or short as you want.
 They are taxed on the front end.
 Can’t lose principal.
 They are easy to acquire (if you start with silver).
-They are great insurance for a recessive economy but they can fluctuate.
-Precious metals are great for an insurance policy and/or for a savings/security account but not that great as a form to make money unless you are very experienced on when to buy and sale.
+They can be used as insurance for a recessive economy but they can fluctuate.
+Precious metals are great for an insurance policy and/or for a savings/security account but not that great as a form to make money unless you are very experienced on when to buy and sell.

-CDs & Mutual funds- Fair.
+CDs & Mutual funds- Fair to Good.
 They have small profit margins but are fairly safe.
 Different investment lengths are available.
 Some tax benefits.

 As you can see there are many different investment options (even more I haven’t listed) and all have pros and cons.
 I have been involved in many of these investments at one time or another (or currently).
-Any one of them can go badly if not entered into or managed properly.
+Anyone of them can go bad if not entered into or managed properly.
 So before investing do a lot of research and learn as much as you can about the options you are interested in.
-Sometimes paying someone who is very successful in the type of investment you want to embark in to be your tutor will be worth the money as well.
+Sometimes paying someone who is very successful in the type of investment you want to embark on to be your tutor will be worth the money as well.

 Why Invest?
 If you want to learn the power of investing please check out this post and why Albert Einstein said that compound interest is the most powerful force in the universe.
 It will show you how to calculate how fast your investments/money will double and how important investing is.